Thanos simonattoi: Description

-The body length of Thanos has been initially estimated at 5.5-6.5 m, and subsequently at 4.27 m based on its central caudal width.
+The length of Thanos was originally estimated at 5.5-6.5 m.
+A later study in 2025 estimated a body length of 4.3 m for this genus.

 Despite the incompleteness of the material, several diagnostic features are present; a well-developed keel becomes wider and deeper posteriorly on the ventral surface; two lateral small foramina are separated by a relatively wide wall on each lateral surface of the centrum; and well-developed and deep prezygapophyseal spinodiapophyseal fossae are present.
 In view of these features, Thanos may have been more derived than other abelisaurids of that time.

 Phylogeny

 In their phylogenetic analysis, Delcourt and Iori (2020) recovered Thanos in a large polytomy with other brachyrostrans within the Abelisauridae.
 Their resulting cladogram is:

 Thanos shared only two synapomorphies with the Brachyrostra.
 The front articular facet of the axis is more than twice as high as the rear articular facet.
 The rear facet is inclined to the front under an angle of less than 75°.